 As reported earlier this year, Maurice J Kirk BVSc found protection from the bullying of South Wales Police, by obtaining asylum in France.
-Since then he has also managed to obtain surgery for a replacement hip, despite the falsification of his Welsh medical records by Dr Tegwyn Williams of Caswell Clinic, Bridgend.
+Since then he has also managed to obtain surgery for a replacement hip, despite the falsification of his Welsh medical records by XX of Caswell Clinic, Bridgend.

 Cardiff Crown Courts had repeatedly accepted the doctor’s evidence, which stated that Maurice suffered from ‘paranoid delusional disorder‘.
 This was apparently complicated by ‘significant brain damage’, a possible brain tumour and therefore considered him too dangerous to be released from a psychiatric prison.
 Supposedly, Maurice believed he was being bullied by South Wales Police and had been separated out for special treatment.

-To clarify, his French surgical team arranged for a brain scan and physical examination neither of which Maurice could obtain from either the Welsh area NHS or Dr Tegwyn Williams.
+To clarify, his French surgical team arranged for a brain scan and physical examination neither of which Maurice could obtain from either the Welsh area NHS or XX.

 For almost a year now on crutches and latterly on significant levels of morphine and other strong analgesics, Maurice has been battling for disclosure and clarification of his records.
 After all, they were used in ten or more Cardiff Crown Courts, to oppose his bail applications while in prison and psychiatric clinic for seven months.
 And they were the basis for his Welsh surgical team refusing to operate.